OothecaPickle/chntpw/README.txt

 I often forget passwords.
 Especially on test installations (that I just _must_ have some stuff out of half a year later..)
-On most unix-based boxes you just boot the thingy off some kind of rescue bootmedia (cd/floppy etc), and simply edit the password file.
+On most Unix-based boxes you just boot the thingy off some kind of rescue bootmedia (cd/floppy etc), and simply edit the password file.
 On Windows however, as far as I know, there is no way except reinstalling the userdatabase, losing all users except admin.
 (ok, some companies let you pay lotsa $$$$$ for some rescue service..)
-(ok, from Windows Vista or something you can make a password reset file, but you have to remember to do that BEFORE you forget your password...)
+(ok, from Windows Vista or something you can make a password reset CD or USB, but you have to remember to do that BEFORE you forget your password...)

 How?
 ----

-Currently, this thing only runs under linux, but it may just happen to compile on other platforms, too.
+Currently, this thing only runs under Linux, but it may just happen to compile on other platforms, too.

-So, to set a new adminpassword on your Windows installation you either:
+So, to set a new administrator's password on your Windows installation you either:

-1) Take the harddrive and mount it on a linux-box
+1) Take the harddrive and mount it on a Linux box

 or

-2) Boot a "live" linux CD with full GUI (many available: Ubuntu, Knoppix and more.
+2) Boot a "live" Linux CD with full GUI (there are many available: Ubuntu, Knoppix and more.
 Search for them)

-In both those cases, use the "chntpw.static" program found in the "static" zip file on my website. or
+In both those cases, you can use the "chntpw.static" program found in the "static" zip file on my website.

+or

-3) Use my linux boot CD (or USB) at: http://pogostick.net/~pnh/ntpasswd/
+3) Use my Linux boot CD (or USB) avialable at: http://pogostick.net/~pnh/ntpasswd/

 Usage:
 ------

-For manual to the different commands, see MANUAL.txt Also, all have some help built in, just use the -h option.
+You will find a manual to the different commands in the  MANUAL.txt file.
+Also, all programs have some help built in, just use the -h option.

 Some old tech babble on how the password is stored
 --------------------------------------------------